hbctraining/variant_analysis/lessons/03_file_formats.md

 | DP | Combined Depth across all samples |
 | NS | Number of samples with data |

 * **FORMAT** - A colon-separated list of abbreviated catergories corresponding to the colon-separated genotype fields.
-For example, this colon-separated list generally begins with 'GT', which stands for genotype.
+For example, this colon-separated list generally begins with `GT`, which stands for genotype.
 Thus, the first element in the subsequent genotype field(s) for each sample will be the inferred genotype.
 If the second element in the colon-sperated list is `GQ`, then the second element in each of the colon-separated genotype fieds will be a genotype quality score.
 Common catergories include:

 | Abbreviation | Data Type |
 |--------------|-----------|